6. Arrangement View

 - Clicking a clip selects the clip.

 - Clicking into the Arrangement background selects a point in time, represented by a flashing insert marker.
 The insert marker can then be moved in time with the left and right arrow keys, or between tracks via the up and down arrow keys.
 Holding CTRL(PC) / ALT(Mac) while pressing the left and right arrow keys snaps the insert marker to locators and the edges of clips in the selected track or tracks.

 - Clicking and dragging selects a timespan.

 - To access the time within a clip for editing, “unfold“ its track by clicking the button next to the track name.
 Note that selected tracks can also be unfolded by pressing the U key.

 - Clicking and dragging in the lower half of the clip’s waveform or MIDI display allows you to select time within the clip.
-You can adjust the height of the unfolded track by dragging the split line below the Unfold Track button.
-Note that you can resize all tracks in the Arrangement View at once, by holding ALT while resizing a single track.
-You can also unfold all of your tracks at once by holding down the ALT(PC) / ALT(Mac) modifier when clicking the button.
+You can adjust the height of the unfolded track by dragging the split line below the Unfold Track button, or by using the ALT-+ and ALT-- shortcut keys.
+You can also resize the height of a track by pressing ALT while using a pinch gesture on a supported trackpad or touchscreen.
+To resize all tracks in the Arrangement View at once, hold ALT while resizing a single track.
+You can also unfold all of your tracks at once by holding down the ALT modifier when clicking the button, or by using the ALT-U shortcut.

 - Clicking on the loop brace is a shortcut for executing the Edit menu’s Select Loop command, which selects all material included within the loop.